-Ponds and the animals they support are governed by a predator-prey relationship.
+Fish communities in ponds are governed by a predator-prey relationship.
 The interactions of predator and prey are characterized by a concept we refer to as balance.
-By definition, suitable balance in a fish community is characterized by a healthy distribution of both predator and prey over a wide range of age and size classes.
-In order to assess the relative balance of a fish community, the species functioning as predators and the species functioning as prey must be defined.
-Predators are species which rely on other fish as their primary food source.
-Prey species rely on sources other than fish for their food source.
+Suitable balance in a fish community is characterized by a healthy distribution of both predator and prey over a wide range of age and size classes.
+Predators are species which rely on fish as their primary food source.
+Prey species rely on sources other than fish.

-Classic balance in small impoundments is defined by several parameters, not the least of which involves a suitable ratio (by weight) of predator to prey.
-Further, the key to maintaining balance in a sport fish pond is a healthy size distribution of both predator and prey.
-If one sizeclass becomes overly abundant or lacking, a condition of imbalance results.
+Classic balance in small impoundments is defined by several parameters, most importantly a suitable ratio (by size and weight) of predator to prey.
+If one size-class becomes overly abundant or lacking, a condition of imbalance results.
 By analyzing an electrofishing sample it is possible to determine the state of balance within a given fish community.

-In fisheries science, the condition of individual fish is used as another indicator of the overall balance of the entire fish community.
+In fisheries science, the condition of individual fish is used as another indicator of the overall balance of the fish community.
 Relative weight (Wr) is an index used to categorize the condition of fish within a given population.
 Calculated Wr values greater than 100 indicate plump, robust fish.
-Wr values less than 100 suggest that individuals are in less than excellent condition, perhaps the result of some predator:prey imbalance.
+Wr values less than 100 suggest that individuals are in less than excellent condition, perhaps the result of some predator: prey Imbalance.
 Wr values less than 85 would indicate malnourished fish; a sign of intense competition for forage.